Series LLCs 101: A Primer

 Presently, there are about 15,000 words, about 50 pages and over 600 subsections in the Texas state statutes which govern LLC’s and SLLC’s.
 No one can quantify or apply all the associated rules and regulations now in place with federal, out-of-state and foreign agencies. (e.g., Canada doesn’t even recognize such a legal entity, but Canadians can participate in U.S. SLLC’s.)

 Yes, the fundamentals are simple, safe and flexible.
 No, they aren’t “idiot-proof”.
-Then again, any idiot can avoid any pitfalls:
+Then again, any reasonably smart business owner can avoid any pitfalls:

 - Get a lawyer.
 Not just any lawyer, but a specialist who has the credentials, experience and expertise in this very specialized field.
 One whose practice is exclusive to the protection of client assets, pre-empting litigation and aggressively defending against any threats to the beehive.

-- As he or she will advise, do not misinterpret the simplicity or flexibility of an SLLC as a license to ignore sound business practice, your own due diligence, responsibilities or accountability.
+- Exercise sound judgment.
+As your attorney will advise, do not misinterpret the simplicity or flexibility of an SLLC as a license to ignore sound business practice, your own due diligence, responsibilities or accountability.

-- A well-structured and detailed Operating Agreements is secondary only to a sound business plan, reasonable expectations and absolute trust in other members’ integrity.
+- Nail the Operating Agreement.
+A well-structured and detailed Operating Agreement is secondary only to a sound business plan, reasonable expectations and absolute trust in other members’ integrity.
 More importantly, trust yourself and a legal expert.